fernicar/ComfyUI_Limited/README.md

 ## Why Limited Mode?

-Limited Mode is a lightweight alternative to ComfyUI, created to provide an alternative method to run your ComfyUI.
+Using ComfyUI as a workflow viewer can indeed be valuable for various users and developers if it has support for custom nodes.
+This demo showcase Limited, a lightweight method to run ComfyUI.
 It's ideal for situations where you need to quickly access the graph interface without the overhead of the full ComfyUI.
-That said, this can be a demo capable of loading workflows with custom nodes and without the installation of requirements that is fast to restart, sort of workflow viewer.
+That said, this demo is capable of loading workflows with custom nodes and without the installation of requirements as fast as possible to restart, same as a workflow viewer.
 You can modify the script to suit your needs, like letting certain modules to load for dev purposes.

 ## Features